dsc-courses/dsc10-2025-wi/syllabus.md

 hidden correctness tests that determine your score.

 To submit a homework, follow the instructions in the assignment to upload your notebook to Gradescope.
-Homeworks will _usually_  be due on **Sundays at 11:59PM**, though you should refer to the homepage of this website for the most up-to-date schedule.
+Homeworks will usually be due on **Tuesdays at 11:59PM**, though you should refer to the homepage of this website for the most up-to-date schedule.
 We will release homework assignments roughly a week before they're due. **Your lowest homework score is dropped from your grade calculation at the end of the quarter.**